-Article 21 - Requirements relating to standardisation The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
+60 Legislative text Article 21 - Requirements relating to standardisation The transaction documentation shall clearly specify the priorities of payment, events which trigger changes in such priorities of payment as well as the obligation to report such events.
 Any change in the priorities of payments which will materially adversely affect the repayment of the securitisation position shall be reported to investors without undue delay.
-STS criteria 59.
-The transaction documentation shall clearly specify the events which trigger changes in such priorities of payment.
+STS criteria 60.
+The transaction documentation shall clearly specify the obligation to report such events.
 Verified?
-PCS Comment See Condition 12 setting out the Trigger Events that trigger changes in the PoP to be applied.
-See also the definitions of "Priority Event One", "Priority Event Two" and "Priority Event Three" and refer to point 45 above.
+Yes PCS Comment See Prospectus, Trust Agreement section.
+16.2 The Security Truste shall without undue delay upon becoming aware of the same give notice to the Noteholders, the Rating Agencies and the Subordinated Lender of the occurrence of a Foreclosure Event and serve an Enforcement Notice upon the Issuer.
+The Security Trustee will act upon instruction of the Noteholders in the majority required as set out in the definition of Enforcement Event.
+EBA Final non-ABCP STS Guidelines EBA Final non-ABCP STS Guidelines